rpeszek/my-blogs/posts/2021-02-13-alternative.markdown

 We see the same issue.

 One way to look at this, and I believe this is how people are looking at this issue, is that any failure with any error message is considered equivalent to `empty`.
 The laws hold if the error information is ignored.
 Somewhat of a downer if you care about errors.
-The second way to look at it is that the `Alternative` typeclass is a wrong abstraction for computations that can produce non trivial errors (e.g. parsers).
-The third way to look at the issue is that there need to be some special _noOp_ failure that acts just like `mempty` in a `Monoid` and errors _have to be_ `Monoid` like.

-Breaking _(4 - Rigth Zero)_ for _attoparsec_  is left as an exercise.

 **Side-Note:**  Numerous instances of `Alternative` manage to satisfy _(2)_.
 That includes `ExceptT`, the `Validatation` type listed at the end of this post.
 Here is the law working for 'trifecta'